 When it came to advancement and promotion up the leadership ladder, the two most critical skills were business and strategic skills.
 Both strategic skills and business acumen are necessary to be effective at higher-level management jobs, therefore mastering these skills can lead to more vertical advancement.

 The Managers' Perceptions of Justice in High Potential Identification Practices

 Since leadership is an important part of an organization's future, identifying individuals with high potential for leadership is considered essential for producing future leaders in an organization.
 Using leadership competencies is an important part of determining those individuals who have the higher potential to become influential leaders in the organization.

 When identifying high potential employees, the most common leadership competencies that employers look for include:

 - Strategic skills

-If you need help with establishing leadership competencies, you can post your job on UpCounsel's marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+If you need help with establishing leadership competencies, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.